vorgestern/gitrelief/Readme.md

 Only tested on Linux.
 The server should run on Windows too.

 Gitrelief is a robust server.
-It serves html-files that do not use javascript, but contain many useful links.
+It serves html-files that do not use javascript, but contain many useful links to context-specific views.

 Gitreliefstarter is work in progress.
 It is intended for scenarios that involve several repositories. e.g. worktrees.